Hen Party Planning Checklist for Weymouth | 2026 Guide

 Purchase hen party gifts/favours

-Buy small gifts for the guests or a special present for the bride.
+Buy small gifts for guests or a special present for the bride.

 Create a detailed itinerary document